This is a perennial question and one worth exploring as it’s really important that you know what to expect when planning your safari.

 When I say South Africa, I mean the country of South Africa at the tip of Africa.
 When I talk of Southern Africa, I mean the region which includes South Africa but also Namibia, Botswana, Zimbabwe, Zambia, Mozambique and Malawi…

-East Africa is mainly Kenya and Tanzania but also Uganda, Rwanda and now the Congo…
+East Africa is mainly Kenya and Tanzania but also includes Uganda and Rwanda…

 Differences between East Africa safaris versus Southern Africa safaris:

 At first glance, there is little to beat the majestic terrain of the Serengeti or the Ngorongoro Crater in East Africa if you are thinking of the classic picture-postcard image of Africa.
 Think elephants at a waterhole with the grand silhouette of Kilimanjaro in the background.

 What this means is that one “once in a lifetime” safari in Africa quickly turns into 3 or 4 over a few years.

 There is no right answer.
 But perhaps the question you need to ask is do you want to do a straight safari or are you interested in combining a safari with other touring?
 This is where countries like South Africa and Namibia come into their own….